sylvielsstfr/LSST-Rehearsal2024/notebooks/LightCurves/README.md

 ## Associate a Pickle SED to each object (2024-09-04)
 - **MatchObjectsToPickles.ipynb**
+- **MatchObjectsToPicklesAndSelectAppropriates.ipynb** (2024-09-08) : splint pickles in different sets to keep one
+- **MatchObjectsToPicklesAndSelectAppropriates-INZ_YOnly.ipynb** (2024-09-09) : focus on matching in Z-Y band only

 ## Must add simulation of color effect due to pwv (2024-09-04)